This article applies to all TeamViewer users.

 📌Note: If the Start TeamViewer with Windows box is checked in the General category, the random password strength will automatically be set to Secure (6 characters).

-💡Hint: We recommend using at least a random password with 6 digits.
+💡Hint: We recommend using at least a random password with 6 digits and creating a new random password after each session.

 Random Password after each session